PerimeterX/envite/README.md

     * How do you rebuild container images each time you perform a code change?
 This process can take several minutes every time you perform any code change.
     * How do you manage and override image tag values in your original manifest files?
 Does it mean you maintain separate manifest files for production and dev purposes?
+Do you have to manually override environment variables?
     * Can you provide hot reloading or similar tools in environments where this is desired?
   * If you choose to avoid developing components in containers, and simply run them outside the cluster:
     * How easy it is to configure and run a component outside the cluster?